thuiar/DeepAligned-Clustering/README.md

 ### Acknowledgments
 This paper is founded by National Natural Science Foundation of China and National Key R&D Program Projects of China.
-This work is also supported by seed fund of Tsinghua University (Department of Computer Science and Technology)-Siemens Ltd., China Joint Research Center for Industrial Intelligence and Internet of Things.
+This work is supported by seed fund of Tsinghua University (Department of Computer Science and Technology)-Siemens Ltd., China Joint Research Center for Industrial Intelligence and Internet of Things.